andres-erbsen/dename-writeup/dename.md

 Furthermore, no consistency guarantees are provided: two honest notaries may report a different public key for the same site.

-**NameCoin** aims for very similar semantics to `dename` but uses a completely different construction.
-The mapping is determined by the longest log of name assignments available; anybody can extend any log, but doing so is computationally intensive.
-If most of the computational power is spent on NameCoin is controlled by parties who adhere to the protocol, a correct log will be the longest in expectation.
-As extensive computation is required to register a name, the entities who perform this computation charge for registration.
-This provides some incentive for good nodes to invest computational power into NameCoin, but there is no inherent reason why this would result in the good nodes being computationally more powerful than the bad nodes.
-Either way, this competitive use of resources results in high operating costs[@BitcoinElectricity].

 **Cross-certification** systems such as Crypto-Book[@CryptoBook] and Keybase's account ownership proofs do not even aim to provide better security than the social network websites they rely on for user